rteshnizi/shinji/README.md

 The logic of this application is implemented under two main modules:
 * **Parser**: this module deals with the input file.
 Although very minimal, it provides extensibility of the software.
 For example, if the next edition of the input file, uses JSON format, the logic can be added/encapsulated in this module.
-* **Groupizer**: yeah, it's not a word in the dictionary but it describes the role of this module.
-This module acts as an intermediary component between the consumer (e.g., CLI, HTTP handler, etc.) and the data.
+* **GroupService**: this module acts as an intermediary component between the consumer (e.g., CLI, HTTP handler, etc.) and the data.
 It attempts to implement a service layer design pattern.
 The consumer, therefore, does not ever see the actual data source.
 The main member of this class is `groups` which is the post-processed data.